-1. Option C: Consent or Pay Model (UK only)
+1. Option C: Consent or Pay Model (UK and ES only)

-This section covers the specific requirements that Utiq business customers’ pay or consent models must meet before Utiq consent can be integrated within such models.
+This section covers the specific requirements that Utiq business customers’ consent or pay models must meet before Utiq consent can be integrated within such models.

 Markets in scope

-This section is applicable to the UK market only.
+This section is applicable to the UK and ES markets only.

 Pre-requisites